UN-OCHA/common_design/components/cd-teaser/README.md

 Replace the title heading tag with the semantic level based on the other headings on the page.

+@TODO If needed, combine with cd-grid for column layout and make appropriate adjustments.

 ## Caveats
 The image wrapper expands to accommodate the image width, and the content div